 Things to do: A hot spot on the Great Lakes’ “third coast,” Milwaukee has a massive variety of never-ending fun-in-the-sun activities, such as guided boat tours, freshwater surfing, jet skiing and even charter fishing.
 Bradford Beach, located a few miles north of the Third Ward, has plenty of space to lay out, relax and soak up some sun.
 After a full day on the water, steady your sea legs by exploring the city on foot.
 Take an evening stroll on the 3-mile Milwaukee Riverwalk – a path that runs through the heart of the city, or catch a romantic sunset view with your partner at Pere Marquette Park.
 And don’t forget to grab your leather jacket and get a coolamundo photo posing with Bronze Fonz – an epic bronze statue tribute to the Happy Days king of cool, Arthur Fonzarelli.
 No matter what you choose to do, the Milwaukee Riverwalk and surrounding areas offer a constant stream of fun for family and friends of all ages.

-Where to stay: If you’re eager to extend your adventure and get back on the water as the sun rises, check out the Dubbel Dutch Hotel for a whimsical and traditional stay near the Lake Michigan waterfront.
+Where to stay: If you’re eager to extend your adventure and get back on the water as the sun rises, check out the Dubbel Dutch Hotel for a whimsical stay near the Lake Michigan waterfront.
 This 17-room boutique hotel is nestled in a renovated 1898 mansion where modern meets historic to tell the story of downtown Milwaukee.
 With views of the skyline to the south and glimpses of Lake Michigan to the east, Dubbel Dutch Hotel has a truly unique experience to offer – you can even bring along your four-legged friends!

-Things to do: Schoolhouse Beach, a rare beach made of smooth limestone rocks, is a must-stop visit on Washington Island.
+Things to do: Schoolhouse Beach, a rare kind of beach made of smooth limestone rocks, is a must-stop visit on Washington Island.
 You’ll only find five others like it throughout the world!
 Complete with marked areas to take a swim, with a diving raft and a charming picnic area along the shore, Schoolhouse Beach is a picture-perfect place to spend an afternoon.
 Dive even deeper into the awe-inspiring natural beauty and catch another ferry over to Rock Island State Park – a smaller island northeast of Washington Island.
 While you’re there, be sure to make the quick 1.25-mile hike to the Pottawatomie Lighthouse, Wisconsin’s first lighthouse, on the north side of the island.
 Leave your car behind, though; this island is vehicle-free.

 Where to stay: From historic cottages and hotels to rustic campgrounds, Washington Island has plenty of options for lodging to match any vibe.
 If you’re looking to stay right on the beach, Sunset Resort is located within steps of the cool Green Bay waters and has rooms with views of the lake, making for the perfect opportunity to watch a relaxing sunset with your favorite vacation beverage in hand.